ivan-lednev/better-search-views/README.md

 > - You need to reload Obsidian after you **install/update/enable/disable** the plugin
 > - The plugin reaches into Obsidian's internals, so it may break after an update.
 If you noticed that, [please create an issue](https://github.com/ivan-lednev/better-search-views/issues)

+## How to use it

+Just install it and reload Obsidian.
+Now Obsidian's built-in global search, backlinks and queries should be decorated with breadcrumbs.

 ## What it does

 The plugin brings more outliner goodness into Obsidian: it improves search views to create an outliner-like context around every match.